JampaUchoa/the-art-of-engineering-management/_chapters/2_getting-promoted.md

 ### Getting your foot in the door

 Strive to progressively take on managerial responsibilities through incremental trust-building with your manager and teammates.
-Promotions to manager roles appears to happens overnight but takes months of gradual progression.
+Promotions to manager roles appear to happen overnight but take months of gradual progression.

 Like many others, I started as a tech lead at a growing startup, and my responsibilities gradually shifted—from code architecture tasks to hiring, mentoring, and client interaction.
 Eventually, I found myself spending most of my time managing and mentoring rather than coding.